List of Terminator: The Sarah Connor Chronicles characters: Carter

-Carter, portrayed by Brian Bloom, is a Terminator, whose model type is unknown, that was sent back in time to 2007 by Skynet to acquire and store a large amount of Coltan, the metal used to construct Terminators, in the episode "Heavy Metal".
+Carter, portrayed by Brian Bloom, is a Terminator, whose model type is unknown.
+He was sent back in time to 2007 by Skynet to acquire and store a large amount of Coltan, the metal used to construct Terminators, in the episode "Heavy Metal".
 Carter hires various human military personnel, who are unaware of what he truly is, to assist him in his assignment.
 Once his mission is completed, Carter kills his humans, secures the storage area, and shuts himself down to await further orders.
 Cameron identifies his endoskeletal structure as different from Cromartie's.
 However, when John Connor accidentally is transported inside the secured storage area, he gets trapped with Carter and his men.
 John tries to retrieve a key from around Carter's neck without waking him up from Stand-By Mode.
 John tells Sarah that he isn't moving and that it is like he's sleeping.
 Cameron tells Sarah that Carter's on Stand-By until his next objective or is triggered awake.
 Cameron eventually enters the storage area to rescue John and steal the coltan, battles Carter and locks the Terminator inside.